joakimkasimir/scrapWind/README.md

 # scrapWind
 This is a simple scraping scripng used for show a 24 hour timeserie of data in http://seadog.ddns.net:800/rapporter/BSS.htm and it will show up on https://app.ubidots.com/ubi/public/getdashboard/page/kgHXr7swwIDPf0JdIYW_iOltvb4/#/

+It also gets sea level from SMHI open data api: http://opendata-catalog.smhi.se/explore/

 ## Preparations ##
 Create an account on https://www.ubidots.com and create a source.
 Edit config.yaml and add source and token for the account.